funkyfuture/inxs/docs/usage.rst

       the time the function gets called.

    transformation root
-      This is the element that a transformation instance is called with.
+      This is the node that a transformation instance is called with.
 Any traverser will return neither its ancestors nor its siblings.

    transformation steps
       Transformation steps are :term:`handler functions <handler function>` or :class:`inxs.Rule` s that define the actions taken when a transformation is processed.
-The steps are stored as a linear graph, rudimentary branching can be achieved by using rules.
+The steps are stored as a linear graph, rudimentary branching can be achieved by using rules that call other transformations.